physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="objective"></a> Objective

-The goal of the 2024 Challenge is to digitize and classify physical ECGs.
+For the 2024 Challenge, we ask participants to design and implement open-source algorithms that can reconstruct ECG waveforms and/or classify CVDs from physical ECGs.
+The Challenge is split into two separate events:

+1. Turn images of 12-lead ECGs (scanned from paper) into waveforms (time series data) representing the same ECGs;

+2. Classify the ECGs (either from the image, or from the converted time series data).

-We ask participants to design and implement open-source algorithms that can reconstruct ECG waveforms and/or classify CVDs from physical ECGs.
-The winners of the Challenge will be the teams whose algorithms achieve the best performance on the hidden test set.
+There are two separate prizes, and you may enter either part of the Challenge, or both.
+If you choose to complete both parts, then you may use the output from the first part of the Challenge in the second part, or not.
+The winners of each of the two parts of the Challenge will be the teams whose algorithms achieve the best performance on the hidden test set.

 ## <a name="data"></a> Data